marcosanfilippo/lab2/README.md

 * CREATE IMAGE:
 # Dockerfile must not be specified, it will be searched automatically

-$ docker build -t IMAGE_NAME PATH/TO/Dockerfile
+docker build -t IMAGE_NAME PATH/TO/Dockerfile

 # or use:

-$ cd PATH/TO/MY/Dockerfile
+cd PATH/TO/MY/Dockerfile
-$ docker build -t IMAGE_NAME .
+docker build -t IMAGE_NAME .

+# Marco's PC: docker build -t lab2 .

 Hint: https://docs.docker.com/engine/tutorials/dockervolumes/#mount-a-host-directory-as-a-data-volume

 * CREATE VOLUME:
-$ docker volume create VOLUME_NAME
-$ docker volume inspect VOLUME_NAME
+docker volume create VOLUME_NAME docker volume inspect VOLUME_NAME

 take PATH and use the following:

 * RUN CONTAINER (win)
-# docker run -v //DRIVE_LETTER/PATH:/<container path> -p 5432:5432 IMAGE_NAME
+# docker run -v //DRIVE_LETTER/PATH_TO_VOLUME:/CONTAINER_PATH_TO_VOLUME -p 5432:5432 IMAGE_NAME

+# Marco's PC:
+# docker run -v /mnt/sda1/var/lib/docker/volumes/datadb/_data:/datadb -p 5432:5432 lab2

+*container path* is /datadb ONLY FOR THIS ASSIGNMENT

 Hint: Docker will give to each container a random name, check it under "docker container list --all" under NAMES or use ID